AndreiBarsan/numerics-from-scratch/csc2305/project/README.md

         not work out of the box on all systems.
   3. The analysis code used to produce the plots and the other results in the report is based on the Python code from the `analysis/` subdirectory.
-Its dependencies can be resolved very efficiently using a Python virtual environment or Anaconda.
+Its dependencies can be resolved very effectively using a Python virtual environment or Anaconda.
         ```bash
          cd analysis